 - It prevents damage – A small crack in the top of a pool could escalate into a much bigger crack that breaks apart your entire swimming pool.
-By protecting the top, one of the most vulnerable areas, you significantly lower the risk of this happening.
+Protecting the top, one of the most vulnerable areas, significantly lowers the risk of this happening.

 - It looks better – Pool coping offers an attractive, finished look to pools.
 We’ll get into some of the materials and designs you can choose from below.

 - It’s safer – Coping is especially important for safety in areas where people may enter the pool.
 Wet surfaces are highly slippery, so the extra traction can be lifesaving.